aajusah98/made-template-WS2324/project/project-plan.md

 <!-- Give your project a short title. -->

-Sentiment Analysis for Stock Trading
+Sentiment Analysis for Financial News And Tweets

 ## Main Question